beefware/ESEA-API/README.md

 # ESEA-API
-Scrapes code from ESEA profiles and stuff.
+Scrapes info from ESEA profiles and stuff.

 Will be adding classes and more things that it can do at a later date.